taylorpaisie/wf-paired-end-illumina-assembly/ADD_MODULE_GUIDE.md

 If you're not used to this workflow with git, you can start with some [docs from GitHub](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests) or even their [excellent `git` resources](https://try.github.io/).

-## Fork the GitHub [wf-paired-end-illumina-workflow](https://github.com/bacterial-genomics/wf-paired-end-illumina-assembly) repository
+## Fork the GitHub [wf-paired-end-illumina-workflow](https://github.com/bacterial-genomics/wf-paired-end-illumina-assembly) repository to your GitHub account

 The first step is to fork the  [wf-paired-end-illumina-workflow](https://github.com/bacterial-genomics/wf-paired-end-illumina-assembly) repository: